Coldparasite/Thaetis/Players/Grips.md

 Dear Master Grips

-While we here at his majesty's court find your claims of barrenness unfounds and an insult to the Kings honor we hereby refuse to invest in your snake oil.
+While we here at his majesty's court find your claims of barrenness unfounded and an insult to the Kings honor we hereby refuse to invest in your snake oil.